 Employment opportunities for licensed practical nurses are excellent.
 Most LPNs work in acute care hospitals, rehabilitation hospitals, medical centres and long-term care facilities.
 Choose an area that interests you - gerontology, maternal-child, medical, mental health, palliative, pediatric, rehabilitation or surgical nursing.

+You also can pursue a career in a community setting: a nursing clinic, home care agency, private nursing agency, community health centre or physician's office.
 Saskatchewan Polytechnic Practical Nursing graduates enjoy national reciprocity, which means you can work in any province in Canada or the Northwest Territories.
 Our graduates have also found jobs in the United States and overseas.

 *Previous Saskatchewan mathematics requirement also accepted:

 - Math A30, Math B30, Math C30, Calculus 30, or General Math 30

 The competitive admissions process is used for programs where the number of qualified applicants regularly exceeds the number of spaces available.
 In competitive programs, higher admission requirements and/or additional selection criteria may be required.
 The application period for this program is October 1 to February 15, each academic year.
 All supporting documentation is required by 4:30 p.m.
 (Saskatchewan time), March 1.

 See Admission Processes for more information about this method of admission.